 Responsible government – the system wherein members of the Executive (the premier and cabinet) are also elected members of Parliament – was introduced in New South Wales in 1856.
-Prior to this, the colony had been administered by governors who, from 1824, governed with the assistance of a Legislative Council.
-The end of convict transportation, the gold rush, and other economic and social developments of the 1840s and 1850s contributed to demands for a more democratic system of government.
-A committee chaired by William Charles Wentworth (1790–1872) drew up a new constitution which was assented to by the British government in 1855.
-The first elections for the Legislative Assembly were held in March and April 1856, with the new Parliament meeting for the first time in May.
-The first ministry was sworn in in June 1856, its members being (left to right): Thomas Holt (1811–1888), treasurer; Sir William Manning (1811–1895), attorney-general; Sir Stuart Donaldson (1812–1867), premier; Sir John Darvall (1809–1883), solicitor-general; and George Robert Nichols (1809–1857), auditor-general and secretary for works.
+Before this, the colony had been administered by governors who, from 1824, governed with the assistance of a Legislative Council.
+The end of convict transportation, the gold rush, and other upheavals of the 1840s and 1850s contributed to demands for a more democratic system of government, ultimately resulting in the creation of a new constitution in 1855.
+The first elections for the Legislative Assembly were held in March and April 1856; the first ministry was sworn in in June, its members being (left to right): Thomas Holt (1811–1888), treasurer; Sir William Manning (1811–1895), attorney-general; Sir Stuart Donaldson (1812–1867), premier; Sir John Darvall (1809–1883), solicitor-general; and George Robert Nichols (1809–1857), auditor-general and secretary for works.

 Purchased with funds provided by L Gordon Darling AC CMG 2009